tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-import.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required* The :ref:`alias <alias>` and full path to the bucket on the MinIO
+   :required:

-   deployment into which to import object lifecycle management rules.
-For
+   The :ref:`alias <alias>` and full path to the bucket on the MinIO deployment into which to import object lifecycle management rules.
-   example:
+   For example:

    .. code-block:: none

-      mc ilm import myminio/mydata < bucket-lifecycle.json
+      mc ilm rule import myminio/mydata < bucket-lifecycle.json